Mukuyev/ReFarmer_/Wondering In Lands of ReFarmer.md

 Before each wave we can wonder around, and this process that may help us on collecting resources that we can use in crafting buildings and farming purposes

+If you want more information, check about [[Game Flow]]